loqoman/dotfiles/README.md

 ---
 - TODO: Consoldate all library folders into one place
 - TODO: Rebrand, chaning name
-- TODO: Remove the 'mail' icon in the taskbar
-- TODO: Debug the 'HDD' icon / dependancy
-- TODO: Debug the 'music' feature
 - TODO: Support multiple monitor backgrounds with auto-detection
 - TODO: Add SSID indetification in taskbar